kaiserjd/Nester-Chunkybutt-II/README.md

-# Nester-Chunkybutt-II
+# Discord-Music-Bot
-Discord music bot that's about as simple as it can get
+Discord music bot that's about as simple as it can get.